danielenapo/AI_unibo/Obsidian Uni/Neuroscience/Learning/Goal-directed vs Habitual learning.md

 - When the volunteers were extensively trained on the same task, they instead showed signs of habitual learning
 # Model based vs model free
 Recently a computational formalization was proposed
-- model based = goal directed-> when environment changes, the agent updates its policies (future state) values without changing them.
+- **model based** = goal directed-> when environment changes, the agent updates its policies (future state) values without changing them -> ==TREE SYSTEM==
-- model free = habitual -> when environment changes, the agent has to experience the consequence of actions again many times to learn the new states
+- **model free** = habitual -> when environment changes, the agent has to experience the consequence of actions again many times to learn the new states -> ==CACHE SYSTEM==
 ![[Pasted image 20230601153103.png]]
 ## Hybrid model in humans
-Humans were tested through a 2-step Markov decision experiment, which consists in taking two consecutive binary choices, each one having different probabilities of reaching a particular state, and in the end the reward
+Humans were tested through a 2-step Markov decision experiment, which consists in taking two consecutive binary choices, each one having different probabilities of reaching a particular state, and in the end they could get a reward
 ![[Pasted image 20230601153454.png]]
-In a first session, some path were shown to the partecipants (no choices made, no rewards), and in a second one they were free to make choices to reach rewards.
+In a first session, some path were shown to the participants (no choices made, no rewards), and in a second one they were free to make choices to reach rewards.
 Results showed were best explained by an **hybrid model** between model based and free, both in behavior and MRI scans.
 - reward Prediction Error -> model free
 - state Prediction Error -> model based